-North Carolina ignition interlock laws require that any driver convicted of driving while intoxicated (DWI) for the second time, and also drivers convicted for the first time with a blood alcohol concentration (BAC) of .15 or higher, must install an ignition interlock device, including an electronic log device, on every vehicle they own or which is registered to them.
+North Carolina ignition interlock laws require that any driver convicted of driving while intoxicated (DWI) for the 2nd time, and also drivers convicted for the 1st time with a blood alcohol concentration (BAC) of .15 or higher, must install an ignition interlock device, including an electronic log device, on every vehicle they own or which is registered to them.

 Obtain a DL-123 from your auto insurance company or agent.
 These forms are valid for 30 days, so wait until you are ready to request interlock driving privileges before you request one.

-Obtain an alcohol assessment.
+Obtain an alcohol assessment at an approved provider.
 The cost is $100.
 Locate services here.

 Make an appointment to have your ignition interlock installed by calling Monitech, our local North Carolina team at 800-521-4246.